hosstay/login-example-DP/README.md

 ## Deployment

-* in './login_example_DP/' rename '.env-example' to '.env' and put your own secret key inside.
+* in './login_example_DP/' rename '.env-example' to '.env' and optionally change the config for your needs.
-* get container id  for app by finding it via 'sudo docker ps'
-* exec into docker container with 'sudo docker exec -t -i <container-id> bash'
-* run 'python manage.py makemigrations'
-* run 'python manage.py migrate'
 * run 'docker-compose up'

 Webpage runs at localhost:8080